 Some individuals understand the industry quite well.
 Others need help understanding what the insiders already know.
-I have spent the better part of the last 20 years understanding exactly what the industry professional want from writers.
+I have spent the better part of the last 20 years understanding exactly what industry professionals want from writers.
 As you know the movie industry has been struggling for decades to find great scripts.
-The chances that you have the story they want has never been greater.
+The chances that you have the story they want have never been greater.
 Working together, I will be brutally honest with you about our odds.
 Together, we can make your story one of these viable options.

 I have refined my process expressly with collaboration in mind.
-I use a series of documents keep the process moving forward at maximum speed.
+I use a series of documents to keep the process moving forward at maximum speed.
 The process is fun and extremely efficient.
 Here is the breakdown:

 Your story will be organized into four acts.
-If you’re familiar with the three act format, then you should know that the four act format is identical in length, but the second act is split into two acts keeping each act 30 minutes long totaling 120 pages.
+If you’re familiar with the three-act format, then you should know that the four-act format is identical in length, but the second act is split into two acts keeping each act 30 minutes long totaling 120 pages.
 I have found that splitting the traditional act two into two acts makes it easier for all parties to understand.

 Once complete, you will see your vision come to life.
 You will see the impact of your original premise and story breathe life.